Kenai Crewsers Rowing Club Part-Time Coach Job Description

 Experience Requirements: Two years prior coaching experience in sweep rowing and sculling is preferred.
 Level 1 or 2

 US Rowing Certification with current First Aid/CPR certification by the start of the rowing season.
-Must be competent at
+Must be competent at operating a coaching launch.
+Knowledge of rigging is a plus.

 Job Duties: The Coach will work under the direction of the Club President.
 Duties include the following: